Crypto Spot Trading Explained

 (But before that, be sure to give it a try on Zelta.io, a platform with zero trading fees* and an extensive selection of over 200 cryptocurrencies to trade.)

-In Spot transaction, a buyer can place an order for any cryptocurrency token with a specific bid or purchase price, and a seller places an order with a certain ask or sale price for you as a customer.
+In a spot transaction, a buyer places an order with a specific bid or purchase price, while a seller sets an ask or sale price.

 Spot Price